(I may earn a small commission from the products mentioned in this post.)

 He told me that when the pain became unbearable that I should come back and schedule the surgery.
 I had done some research and knew at that time that knee replacements would last about 15 years.

 I did not want to have a replacement too early and risk the chance of having a second replacement (once is tough enough).
-I continued to participate in my regular activities but my quality of play decreased.
+I continued to participate in my regular activities but my quality of performance decreased.

 In my early 60’s I had quit playing basketball and softball and began to cycle, swim and hike.
 Hiking was by far the most painful.
+I could feel pain with every step I took.

 #1 TKR Will Not Take You Back To Your Youth